Person–environment fit: Complementary fit

 Complementary fit occurs when a person's characteristics "make whole" the environment or add to it what is missing.
-When individuals and environments complement one another by addressing each other's needs, such as when an environment provides opportunities for achievement that are concordant with the individuals’ needs for achievement or when an individual with exceptional problem solving skills is in an environment that is in turmoil.
+When individuals and environments complement one another by addressing each other's needs, such as when an environment provides opportunities for achievement that are concordant with the individuals' needs for achievement or when an individual with exceptional problem solving skills is in an environment that is in turmoil.
 Piasentin and Chapman (2007) found that only a small portion of the workforce perceive fit due to complementary while most view fit as supplementary (resulting from being similar to others).

 The second dimension of complementary fit is needs supplies fit and demands-abilities fit.
 Needs-supplies fit occurs when an environment satisfies individuals' needs, desires, or preference.
-Demands-abilities fit occurs when an individuals has the abilities required to meet environmental demands.
+Demands-abilities fit occurs when an individual has the abilities required to meet environmental demands.

 The third dimension of perceived versus actual distinction.
 Perceived fit is typically measured by explicitly asking people to what degree they believe a fit exist.
 Good fit said to exist as long as it is perceived to exist, regardless of whether or not the person has similar characteristics to, complements, or is complemented by the environment.
 Actual fit is measured by comparing characteristics at two levels, namely the individual and environment.

 Implications for practice

-Person–environment fit has important implications for organizations because it is critical for them to establish and maintain a “good fit” between people and their jobs.
+Person–environment fit has important implications for organizations because it is critical for them to establish and maintain a "good fit" between people and their jobs.
 Companies use a substantial amount of resources when recruiting new employees, and it is crucial for them to ensure that these new hires will align with the environment they are thrust into.
 Furthermore, it has been theorized that person–environment fit can mediate the relation of group-specific workplace experiences with job outcomes.